 The inkblot tests and other projective instruments are the most defective psychological instruments.
 The stimuli, the philosophy, the instructions and even scoring systems are ambiguous.
 However, they still claim to build a precise profile of your personality.

 On the other hand they are getting popular by every passing day even when there is solid evidence that findings of the inkblot personality tests are often wrong.
 Most of the psychologists don’t trust them as tests but still use them for one reason or the other.
 The most prominent reason is the use of projective techniques to support diagnosing different mental retardation.

 The rise of popularity graph has also raised the criticism of the inkblot personality tests.
 Some fundamental defects in these instruments are listed here:

 It is fundamentally assumed that when you are offered ambiguous stimuli such as inkblots, you ‘project’ what lies in your unconscious mind.
 This way you disclose hidden streams of your personality.

 Unlike most of the psychological assessment tools, the personality of the examiner is very important for the ink blot tests.
-There are claims for objective scoring systems but the final steps are still to be defined by the examiner, his personality, theoretical orientations etc. Unfortunately, there are not too many qualified scorers that’s why interpretations of the same responses may vary from one psychologist to another.
+There are claims for objective scoring systems, but the final steps are still to be defined by the examiner, his personality, theoretical orientations, etc. Unfortunately, there are not too many qualified scorers that’s why interpretations of the same responses may vary from one psychologist to another.

 We find value in differences between learning, interpreting and overall opinions.
 Please share your thoughts freely about this topic, but always remain respectful.
+You can preview and edit on the next page before your submission is sent in.
+You will also be informed about this site's privacy policies.
 Thank you for your contribution.

 Click below to see contributions from other visitors to this page...